jimwa0/pch/README.md

   ftd <fumen_code> [options]

 Options:
-  -h, --height <height>     The height of the output (bottom to top)
+  -h, --height <height>     The height of the output (bottom to top).
-  -w, --width <width>       The width of the output (left to right) --no-whitespace           Automatically sets height and width to remove all whitespace -p, --page <page_num>
+  -w, --width <width>       The width of the output (left to right).
-  -o, --once
+  -m, --minimal             Automatically chooses the smallest width and height without cutoffs.
+  -r, --reactive            Automatically chosses the smallest width and height without cutoffs for each page.
-  -d, --duration <duration> How long one frame should last in seconds.
+  -p, --page <page_num>     Outputs a specfic page number. (default = 1) -l, --loop <loops>        Loops animation. (no argument loops forever) -d, --duration <duration> How long one frame should last in a loop in seconds. (default = 1) (only valid with --loop) -s, --show <num_pieces>   Determines number of pieces to show in queue.
   --always-hide-queue       Always hides queue.
   --always-hide-hold        Always hides hold.
   --always-hide-pending     Always hides pending attack.